Last Updated on July 6, 2022

-This is my first year having a true garden, and so far I'm loving the time I get outside playing in the dirt and absorbing the sunshine.
-It’s certainly a nice break from my computer!
+This is my first year having a true garden, and so far I'm loving the time I get outside playing in the dirt and absorbing the sunshine, but I desperately needed some gardening tips and ideas.
 As a beginner, I'm learning a lot of things that will make next year's garden easier, and hopefully a little healthier, too.
 I don't want to win the prize for the largest squash (not there yet), but I do want enough juicy tomatoes to last all summer long.

 Whether you like to get your hands dirty in the garden or not, it's nice to have a few gardening tips and ideas up your sleeve.
 Here are some of my favorite tips and tricks for your yard that I hadn't heard of before.
 I thought they were all pretty clever, but then again, I'm still a rookie at this soil and seed stuff!

 This post contains affiliate links.
 Please see our Disclaimer Policy.

 I don't know about you, but I'm not a huge fan of redoing the landscaping every time the seasons change.
 Don't get me wrong, I love the time outdoors, but the shovel and I are not best friends.
 Here's an idea that was a bit of an “aha” moment for me.
 Dig a hole for your seasonal plants and fill it with an empty plastic pot.
 Now you can just drop your seasonal flowers (or herbs and veggies) in there and easily switch them out once they're ready to retire.
 A favorite when it comes to gardening tips and ideas!